Funi - Keeping the folk tradition alive

 Bára is one of Iceland’s best traditional singers.
 She is also widely respected here as a composer, especially of vocal music.
 She grew up surrounded by the folk songs of her parents and grandparents in the family farm Grímstunga in Vatnsdalur in the north of Iceland and her father Gímur Lárusson in particular was also a very good lyric writer in the traditional style.
 Later on the family moved to Reykjavík and got involved with Kvæðamannafélagið Iðunn.
 Bára studied at Tónlistarskólinn í Reykjavík and later did 5 years post grad. composition studies in Holland.
 In her role as composer and arranger, Bára continues to draw on the well of traditional Icelandic music, while as a performer she invests the traditional songs that she performs with a natural authority born out of her having been surrounded by them from birth.

-England and got involved in folk music from childhood onwards.
+I grew up in Somerset, England and got involved in folk music from childhood onwards.
 I studied painting at art school and then became a full-time musician touring solo around the UK and in Europe and a bit in the USA.
 After almost 10 years on the road I stopped touring and worked as a community artist combining my visual arts and music interests and working with other people; drama workers, dancers, textile artists, photographers and so on.
 I also carried on as a solo performer, singing and playing guitar and also playing bass in a couple of blues bands in England until meeting Bára and eventually moving to Iceland in 2004.

 Your music is informed heavily by indigenous Icelandic folk.
 Many would be surprised to learn there is such a thing...what can you tell us about it?